Best Things To Do in Milwaukee

 Miller Park, which sits about 3 miles west of the Harley-Davidson Museum and 5 miles southwest of downtown, is home to Major League Baseball's Milwaukee Brewers.
 Although the Brewers may not have the greatest game record, they are certainly beloved by their fans.
 And whether you're a long-time fan or a first-time spectator, you'll enjoy taking in a game beneath the stadium's retractable roof, which is the only fan-shaped convertible roof in North America.
 (Thanks to this unique roof, you'll never have to worry about inclement weather, which is a huge perk to many visitors.)

 Inside the stadium, visitors will find ATMs, restrooms, phone charging stations, merchandise stalls and food vendors scattered throughout the complex.
-There are also several all-inclusive areas for larger parties and celebrations during Brewers games, including the luxurious Gehl Club and right field's Dew Deck — which boasts its own 25-foot rock wall.
+There are also several all-inclusive areas for larger parties and celebrations during Brewers games.

 - #11View all Photos#11 in MilwaukeeMuseumsTYPE1 to 2 hoursTIME TO SPENDMuseumsTYPE1 to 2 hoursTIME TO SPEND

 Explore More of Milwaukee